SUSTAINABILITY MYTHS AND MISCONCEPTIONS: TRUE OR FALSE?

 You have to be Vegan…

-Once again, I’m going to cut to the chase… Veganism is by far the most sustainable and ethical diet there is.
+Once again, I’m going to cut to the chase… Veganism is perhaps the most sustainable and ethical diet there is if done correctly.

 Animal agriculture is responsible for a huge sum of global greenhouse gas emissions, and releases over 32 millions tons of CO2 into the atmosphere every year.
 I’m not going to lie to you and say that Veganism is something to ignore…